-There are a number of different causes of chest pain, with it usually being an indicator of heart or esophagus problems.
-Therefore, symptoms can vary depending on the underlying cause.
-A few commonly reported ones are:
+There are a number of causes of chest pain, with it usually being an indicator of heart or esophagus problems.

 - Trouble swallowing

 - Angina.
-Angina refers to a thick build-up of plaque on the inner walls of arteries.
+Angina refers to a thick build-up of plaque on the inner walls of arteries, characteristic of heart disease.

 - Pericarditis.
 This is a viral infection that results in inflammation of the sac surrounding the heart.
 This is normally very short term in nature.

 - Heartburn.
-This happens as a result of stomach acid washing up to the esophagus.
+This uncomfortable burning sensation happens as a result of stomach acid washing up to the esophagus due to gastroesophageal reflux disease (GERD).

 - A heaviness or soreness